 It’s important to make sure that your well is up and running before the peak water use season begins.
 After all, preventative maintenance is better than emergency maintenance and it will help prolong the life of your well.

 Water wells should be routinely inspected to ensure that there are no mechanical breakdowns, no water contamination and to prolong the life of service.
 Any issues found, even small problems, should be addressed immediately as they can later turn into major, costly repairs if neglected.

-Now that possible freezing temperatures are no longer a worry, it is time to remove well coverings and insulation to check the well head.
+Now that icy temperatures are no longer a worry, it’s time to remove well coverings and insulation to check the well head.
 Give your wellhead a visual inspection, look for any cracks or water leaks.
-During the winter, if the temperature drops enough for water to freeze it can cause the water inside the well to expand and crack your well.
-Any damage or corrosion to the well casing could severely impact your system and even render it useless.
+During the winter, when water reaches freezing temperatures (even in Florida) it can cause the water inside the well to expand and crack your well.
+Any damage or corrosion to the well casing could severely impact your system and render it useless.

-Sitting water can contain pesticides, fertilizers, leaves and other organic matter, especially from animals, will begin to decompose and could potentially contaminate your water supply if it sits there long enough to find a way in.
+Sitting water can contain pesticides, fertilizers, leaves and other organic matter, especially if there are animals around.
+All of this matter will begin to decompose and could potentially contaminate your water supply if it sits there long enough to find a way in.
 Your well’s casing should also be sufficiently high to keep out any water that passes through the area.

 Water quality should be checked for any change in color, odor, or taste.
 Changes in your water’s pH levels can affect the way water looks and tastes.
-If the pH of your water is either too low or too high it can damage the pipes and even corrode them, leading to contamination that could leave you sick.
+If the pH of your water is too low or too high it can damage or even corrode the pipes in your home, leading to contamination that could leave you sick.

 A water pH test kit is a fast and easy way to help you determine your water’s levels.
 Seeking professional water treatment in Gainesville, FL, can ensure that your water is free of any harmful bacteria and other possible contaminants.